Add more languages

 Install packages on Mac

-The Datashare Installer for Mac checks for the existence of either MacPorts or Homebrew, which packages managers are used for the installation of Tesseract.
+The Datashare Installer for Mac checks for the existence of either MacPorts or Homebrew, which package managers are used for the installation of Tesseract.
 If none of those two package managers is present, the Datashare Installer will install MacPorts by default.

 With MacPorts (default)